 The Atlantic Coast Fisheries Data Collection Standards documents all completed standards and provides the basic framework for full implementation of the ACCSP by all program partners.
-Administrative support of ACCSP activities is provided by the ASMFC and funded through overhead charges.
 The ACCSP is continuously evolving as technology and the needs of management and science change over time.
-Therefore the Standards and supporting systems are still in development.
+Therefore the Standards and supporting systems are always developing.
 Support for the implementation of ACCSP modules is provided by staff in various jurisdictions.
 To this end, funding is required to provide for full-time staff for all ACCSP activities, as well as for travel and meeting expenses.

-The ACCSP Director, reporting to the Executive Director of the ASMFC, provides leadership for the Program, overall programmatic management and guidance, and is responsible for the day-to-day operations.
-The ACCSP Program Coordinator provides assistance to the Director, coordinates Program activities and provides staff support for program and technical committees by drafting, maintaining and coordinating program documents, and publicizes the availability and benefits of the Program.
-The Software Team Leader coordinates the development and management of ACCSP data management systems.
-The ACCSP IT Manager manages the information systems infrastructure.
-The Data Team Leader provides guidance for all data related activities.
-The Recreational Program Manager manages MRIP survey implementation and guides recreational and for-hire data standards.
-The Information Systems Specialist, Data Coordinators and Fisheries Programmer provide programming services and system support required to develop and fine-tune the data management systems, assist users as they access the system and provide quality management and control.
-The Data Coordinators also complete custom data requests, QAQC existing data, maintain data feeds, and directly participate in data intensive activities such as a stock assessment data workshops.
-The Information System staff provides expert consultations to partners as they implement new reporting and licensing/permitting systems.
-They also will continue to support development of SAFIS.
+The ACCSP Director, reporting to the Executive Director of the ASMFC, provides leadership for the Program, overall programmatic management and guidance, and is responsible for the dayto-day operations.
+The ACCSP Deputy Director supports the ACCSP Director on operation and development of the Program and is responsible for managing the competitive ACCSP funding process, coordinating cross-team project management, and providing support for a wide range of Program activities.
+The ACCSP Program Assistant provides assistance to the ACCSP Director and ACCSP Deputy Director, provides staff support for program and technical committees by drafting, maintaining and coordinating program documents, and publicizes the availability and benefits of the Program.
+The Software Team Leader coordinates the development and management of ACCSP data collection systems.
+The ACCSP IT Manager manages the information systems infrastructure and security.
+The Data Team Leader provides guidance for data compilation and dissemination related activities.
+The Recreational Team Lead coordinates MRIP survey implementation and recreational and for-hire data standards.
+The Data Coordinators and Developers provide programming services and system support required to develop and fine-tune the data management systems, assist users as they access the system and provide quality management and control.
+The Data Coordinators also complete custom data requests, QA/QC existing data, maintain data feeds, and directly participate in data intensive activities such as a stock assessment data workshops.
+The Software Team staff provides expert consultation to partners as they implement new reporting, and licensing/permitting systems.
+The Software Team will continue to support development of SAFIS.

-ACCSP staff will follow the Goal 3 of the ASMFC 2019 Strategic Plan during FY20, in consultation with all partners.
-Specific tasks to be accomplished during the period include initiation and maintenance of Partner data feeds from the commercial, recreational, and biological modules; conduct major redesign of SAFIS; complete Federal Information Security Management Act security audit and adjust security protocols as needed; and support of other partner projects (such as the SE SEFHEIR project) by providing technical expertise as necessary.
+ACCSP staff will follow Goal 3 of the ASMFC 2019 Strategic Plan during FY22, in consultation with all partners.
+Specific tasks to be accomplished during the period include initiation and maintenance of Partner data feeds from the commercial, recreational, and biological modules; implement dealer reporting component of SAFIS redesign; maintenance of Federal Information Security Management Act procedures; and support of other partner projects by providing technical expertise as necessary.

-The ASMFC has basic responsibility for the logistics of all committee meetings which support the development of the ACCSP, including: the ACCSP Coordinating Council, the ACCSP Operations Committee, the Advisory Committee, the Outreach Committees (one which is jointly administered with ASMFC), the Recreational Technical Committee, Commercial Technical Committee, Information Systems Committee, Biological Review Panel, Bycatch Prioritization Committee, Standard Codes Committee, ASMFC Assessment Science Committee (used by ACCSP), and ASMFC Committee on Economic and Social Science (used by ACCSP).
+The ASMFC has basic responsibility for the logistics of all committee meetings which support the development of the ACCSP, including: the ACCSP Coordinating Council, the ACCSP Operations Committee, the Advisory Committee, the Recreational Technical Committee, the Commercial Technical Committee, the Information Systems Committee, the Biological Review Panel, the Bycatch Prioritization Committee, the Standard Codes Committee.
 Full-time ACCSP personnel staff these committees for planning of work, providing minutes and other documents, and other follow-up.

 The ACCSP has helped foster an improved atmosphere of cooperation among its partners.
 The Program has succeeded in establishing coast-wide fisheries data standards that all program partners have agreed to adopt.
-Data collection and management systems will be developed and deployed as the standards and Partner needs evolve.
+Data collection and management systems will be developed and deployed and maintained as the standards and Partner needs evolve.
 Program partners remain engaged in the process, and the program has made substantial progress towards its goals.

-- 1. Geographic Location: Atlantic Coast (Maine through Florida); systems are being developed for coordination with Gulf of Mexico - 2.
-Milestone Schedule: See Goal 3 of the ASMFC 2019 Strategic Plan (Attachment 1)
+1. Geographic Location: Atlantic Coast (Maine through Florida); eTRIPS software is deployed in the Gulf of Mexico as part of the SERO For-Hire Program

+2. Milestone Schedule: See Goal 3 of the ASMFC 2019 Strategic Plan (Attachment I)